Meeting the health needs of looked-after children in Scotland

 This work is essential, as there is currently no other robust methodology to permit this type of analysis.
 Exploration of the method which allows this gap to be addressed while protecting privacy is required.

-Fiona Mitchell, University of Strathclyde, Scottish Centre for Administrative Data Research (ADR Scotland).
+Robert Porter, University of Strathclyde, Scottish Centre for Administrative Data Research (ADR Scotland).

 This project is funded by ADR Scotland via its core grant from the Economic & Social Research Council (ESRC) as an ADR UK partner.